Regenerative + Holistic Approach

 Mono-culture confinement farming is a very efficient system to produce mass amount of food products.
 The problem with this system however, is the detriment to the health of the planet and the soil that we depend on for survival.
 With this style of farming (which we are still transitioning ourselves from) is an impractical impersonation of the natural environment - you just don't see it in nature.
 You are constantly fighting against Mother Nature by throwing chemicals or other devastating practices at which ever problem you have brought upon yourself.
 Our goal is to reduce or eliminate the ground disturbances and find a way to live harmoniously with natures give and take but, this is not an easy transition.

 The system we are working towards recognizes the ways in which all species are interconnected and how we have to look beneath the soil as much as we need to focus on the quality of food on our plate.
 They naturally thrive together.

 We have the pleasure of partnering with a local beekeeper to have hives on our farm.
-We are able to harvest honey and beeswax while adding the benefits of our buzzing friends.
+They are able to harvest honey and separate beeswax while simultaneously adding the benefits of our buzzing friends back to our farm.

 Utilizing a zero waste approach, the byproduct of our animals has become an opportunity to honour them nose to tail by creating skin care, sheepskins and other goods for purchase.